 We hope that, if you have a problem, you will use our Practice Complaints Procedure.
 We believe that this will give us the best chance of putting right whatever has gone wrong and provide us with an opportunity to review our own performance.

-If you feel that you cannot raise your complaint with us, you can contact:
+If you feel that you cannot raise your complaint with us, you can contact NHS England.

-If you remain unhappy after local resolution and independent review then you can complain to the Parliamentary and Health Service Ombudsman 0345 015 4033, email on firstname.lastname@example.org or fax 0300 061 4000.
-Further information about the Ombudsman is available here
+If you remain unhappy after local resolution and independent review then you can complain to the Parliamentary and Health Service Ombudsman call: 0345 015 4033 or for further information about the Ombudsman is available here.

 You can write to the Ombudsman at:

 Manchester M2 3HQ